maisnamraju/hagura/_posts/2017-06-14-reactive-forms-in-angular2.md

 date:   2017-07-14 11:34:56 +0530
 ---

 Reactive forms are a new approach to handling forms in angular.
+They offer a more event driven approach to forms.
+It provides the ability to control data by using a mix of a template and an model; it also allows you to follow the reactive programming patterns ( not forced upon) you.

 #### Importing